gomezportillo/Digital_Puppy/README.md

 # Digital_Puppy
-Digital
-Project developed for the Computer-Human Interaction subject
+Final project developed for the Computer-Human Interaction subject